In his speech for the Nobel Prize in Literature in 1954 (read by someone else) Ernest Hemingway wrote:

 Writing, at its best, is a lonely life.
 Organizations for writers palliate the writer’s loneliness but I doubt if they improve his writing.
 He grows in public stature as he sheds his loneliness and often his work deteriorates.
 For he does his work alone and if he is a good enough writer he must face eternity, or the lack of it, each day.

 I don’t stay at these places for long, somewhat because I feel out of place, but more so because it is depressing.
 Lest you determine to never visit a bar with me, it is not all somber depression.
 I hear some genuine triumphs and joys, though less often than the other.
-Most of the people I talk to are kind, and happy to have some unfiltered human contact, even if it is about the weather, their drink, or baseball playoff game on the television.
+Most of the people I talk to are kind, and happy to have some unfiltered human contact, even if it is about the weather, their drink, or the football game on the television.

 And it also makes writing not seem so lonely.